 So today’s Simple Carnival thing is a stick figure animatic that I created for the video “Tornado”.
 “Tornado” is a song both on the album Smitten and the music video movie Smitten 3D.
 Directly below the animatic is the finished version of the video, which was created with construction paper cutouts and painted backgrounds.

 If you watch the finished video first and then the animatic, your reaction might be, “Well, *OBVIOUSLY* the animatic is pretty much the same thing as the finished video.”
 But if you watch the animatic first and then the finished video, your reaction after first seeing the animatic might very well be, “What the heck did I just watch?”
 I’m curious to hear your comments below.

 Here’s the “Tornado” animatic.
 You’ll notice that it’s an early mix of the song, as some instruments are missing.

 A special shout-out goes to Jeff and Jess Decuir of Hyperbubble, Rob Gibson of Mister Fusty, and Matt Williams of The Brigadier for lending their fine voices to this track!

 * * * * * * * * * *

-Get The Simple Carnival’s fantastic final album, Smitten, from Bandcamp, iTunes, or CD Baby!
+Get The Simple Carnival’s fantastic final album, Smitten, from Bandcamp or iTunes!